SkyDeckAGoGo/neo-beta-plus/README.md

-# Neo-Beta-Plus datapack for Minecraft 1.16.2 pre release 1.
+# Neo-Beta-Plus datapack for Minecraft 1.16.2.

 A branch of the Neo-Beta datapack that adds a modern touch onto beta terrain.